LSwavey/my2-Swavey/README.md

 # Tables

-This table will introduce 4 different sports
+This table will introduce 4 different sports <br>
 These 4 different sports are ones I recommend someone to try out.

 | Name of Sport | Reason of Recommendation | Average hours weekly to try |